 \section{6d \texorpdfstring{$SU(N)$}{SU} gauge theory with \texorpdfstring{$N_f = N+8$}{Nf} and \texorpdfstring{$N_a = 1$}{Na}}

-In this section, we consider six dimensional $SU(N)$ gauge theory with $N_f = N+8$ flavor and $N_a = 1$ hypermultiplet in antisymmetric tensor representation together with one tensor multiplet.
+In this section, we consider six-dimensional $SU(N)$ gauge theory with $N_f = N+8$ flavors and $N_a = 1$ hypermultiplet in antisymmetric representation together with one tensor multiplet.
 This theory has $SU(N+8) \times U(1)$ anomaly free global symmetry.

 When $N$ is small, there can be the enhancement.
 When $N=3$, the anti-symmetric representation is equivalent to the (anti-)fundamental representation.
 Therefore, this theory is interpreted as SU(3) gauge theory with 12 flavors.
 In this case, the global symmetry $SU(11) \times U(1)$ actually enhances to $SU(12)$.
 When $N=4$, anti-symmetric representation is the real representation.
 Therefore, we can consider the $SU(2)$ global symmetry acting on two half hypermultiplets.
 In this case, the global symmetry $SU(12) \times U(1)$ actually enhances to $SU(12) \times SU(2)$.

-Discussion analogous to that in section \ref{sec2:6dspN} is possible also in this case.
-We discuss various 5d description corresponding to this 6d theory.
+The discussion below is similar to that in section \ref{sec2:6dspN}.
+Depending on resolving both or only one $O7^-$-plane(s), we obtain two different 5d descriptions.
+We also discuss various 5d dual descriptions corresponding to this 6d theory.